PKU-YuanGroup/MagicTime/README.md

 ## 📣 News
-* ⏳⏳⏳ Training a stronger model with the support of [Open-Sora-Plan](https://github.com/PKU-YuanGroup/Open-Sora-Plan) (e.g 257 x 512 × 512).
+* ⏳⏳⏳ Training a stronger model with the support of [Open-Sora Plan](https://github.com/PKU-YuanGroup/Open-Sora-Plan) (e.g 257 x 512 × 512).
 * ⏳⏳⏳ Release the training code of MagicTime.
+* `[2024.05.27]`  Excited to share our latest Open-Sora Plan v1.1.0, which significantly improves video quality and length, and is fully open source!
+Please check out the [report](https://github.com/PKU-YuanGroup/Open-Sora-Plan/blob/main/docs/Report-v1.1.0.md).
 * `[2024.04.14]`  Thanks [@camenduru](https://twitter.com/camenduru) and [@ModelsLab](https://modelslab.com/) for providing [Jupyter Notebook](https://github.com/camenduru/MagicTime-jupyter) and [Replicate Demo](https://replicate.com/camenduru/magictime).
 * `[2024.04.13]`  🔥 We have compressed the size of repo with less than 1.0 MB, so that everyone can clone easier and faster.
 You can click [here](https://github.com/PKU-YuanGroup/MagicTime/archive/refs/heads/main.zip) to download, or use `git clone --depth=1` command to obtain this repo.
 * `[2024.04.12]`  Thanks [@Jukka Seppänen](https://github.com/kijai) and [@Baobao Wang](https://www.bilibili.com/video/BV1wx421U7Gn/?spm_id_from=333.1007.top_right_bar_window_history.content.click) for providing ComfyUI Extension [ComfyUI-MagicTimeWrapper](https://github.com/kijai/ComfyUI-MagicTimeWrapper).
 If you find related work, please let us know.